 Needing to reinvent himself, Ken struggled to discover a passion that might provide much-needed purpose and direction.
 Years earlier, he penned articles for the Hewes Highlander Junior High school paper in Tustin, California.
 Later, he wrote poems to entertain his high school buddies; one creative missive got him suspended from Foothill High.
 An English professor at ASU, Ms. Chambers, scribed a note suggesting Ken had “potential” as a writer, a polite way to say he wasn’t receiving an A (that would require attending all his classes), but it was a message he never forgot.
 After graduating with a business degree, Ken read just one fiction book over the next twenty-five years, stupidly convinced that only non-fiction was worthy of precious idle time.

-Ken and his artist wife, Karen, are parents to three children who make them proud beyond words, a wonderful daughter-in-law they cherish, two fiancés who treat their daughters as any parent would hope, and a baby granddaughter who provides indescribable joy.
+Ken and his artist wife, Karen, are parents to three children who make them proud beyond words, a wonderful daughter-in-law they cherish, a son-in-law and fiancé who treat their daughters as any parent would hope, and a granddaughter who provides indescribable joy.
 The couple lives in Arizona.